moorada/neferpitool/README.md

 ```
 ### Domain states
-The state of domains varies depending on the presence of the following records DNS
+The state of typoddomains varies depending on the presence of the following DNS records:

 ```
 UNKNOWN: in case of errors in DNS requests;
-INACTIVE: the SOA or NS record is present, this indicates that the typodomain is no longer available for purchase.
+INACTIVE: SOA or NS record is present, this indicates that the typodomain is no longer available for purchase.
 ```
-Depending on the presence of other records, the typodomain may  go into the ALIAS or ACTIVE state;
+Depending on the presence of other records, the typodomain from INACTIVE may go into ALIAS or ACTIVE state;
 ```
-ALIAS: if it is the CNAME record is present;
+ALIAS: if the CNAME record is present;
 ACTIVE: if A, AAAA or MX records are present;
 ```